Black Tea – Benefits, Nutrition, & Side Effects

 A. No, it is anti-inflammatory.
 It helps lower the C-reactive protein levels (a sign of inflammation).

-A. Except for the polyphenol content, they have identical advantages.
-Black tea is often a good option if you’re searching for a caffeine boost.
+A. Except for the polyphenol content, black tea and green tea have identical advantages.
+Black tea is often a good option if you’re looking for a caffeine boost.
 However, if your body is sensitive to caffeine, green tea is an excellent alternative because it contains L theanine (an amino acid) that is relaxing.

 A. Yes.
 Flavonoids present in black tea decrease visceral fat and triglyceride levels.
 In addition, it decreases obesity caused by inflammation.
 Furthermore, a cup of black tea contains only about two calories.
 It also has no cholesterol or saturated fat, which leads to weight loss.

 A. Black tea includes antioxidants known as flavonoids, beneficial for cardiovascular health.
 In addition, regular consumption may help reduce the risk of many diseases like heart disease, high blood pressure, raised cholesterol, elevated triglyceride levels, and obesity.